marcelosf89/gitops-local/docs/solution.md

 Prometheus:

-- Explains the use of Prometheus for monitoring and alerting.
-- Highlights its ability to collect and store metrics from various components within the Kubernetes cluster.
+- Used to store the metrics

 Grafana: